Irrelevant (song): Composition and reception

-Pink references to "Girls Just Want to Have Fun" performed by Cyndi Lauper (left) in the song's lyrics, while Tarana Burke (right) can be seen in the music video.
+Pink references "Girls Just Want to Have Fun" by Cyndi Lauper (left) in the song's lyrics, while Tarana Burke (right) can be seen in the music video.

 "Irrelevant" was written by Pink alongside the track's producer Ian Fitchuk, and it marks their first collaboration.
 It is a pop punk and pop rock song, described as a protest anthem by music critics.
 It is a "thumping, guitar-strumming" song, with lyrics encouraging to fight for one's rights.
 In the pre-chorus she sings "You can call me irrelevant, insignificant / You can try to make me small / I'll be your heretic, you fuckin' hypocrite / I won't think of you at all", after which she asks people who hide their actions behind Christianity: "Does Jesus love the ignorant?"
 According to her, "he'd gladly take us all".
 She nods to the Who's "The Kids Are Alright" (1965) chanting in the chorus: "The kids are not alright / None of us are right / I'm tired but I won't sleep tonight / 'Cause I still feel alive / The kids are not alright (not alright)."
 While in the bridge, she references Cyndi Lauper's 1983 hit "Girls Just Want to Have Fun", belting "Girls just wanna have rights / So why do we have to fight?"
 Additionally, the singer is claiming ownership of her voice, opinions and self-worth in the song's lyrics.

 Good Housekeeping reported that fans were "stunned" by "Irrelevant" and that they "bombard[ed] Pink's Instagram with emotional comments".
 Alexa Camp of Slant Magazine was keen of the track, opining that it "channels the scrappy energy and brash outspokenness that helped make Pink a star" which was, according to her, lacking on her past few efforts.
 On a similar note, Julien Goncvales said that "Irrelevant" is a "ferocious anthem, with pop-rock sounds that will delight listeners—early fans". iHeartRadio's Sarah Tate commented that by the song Pink "transform[ed] hateful comments she has received into a powerful protest anthem".
 Writing for Entertainment Tonight, Sarah Schillaci described the track as "charged-up"; while Dan DeLuca from The Philadelphia Inquirer labeled it as an "emphatic protest song, a rallying cry of defiance in which the singer refuses to be defined by others and works herself up into a righteous rage".